Birch syrup

 Birch syrup is a sweet and tangy tree syrup made from birch sap, and produced in much the same way as maple syrup.
 The flavor profile of the syrup varies throughout the season and the early syrup can be used on pancakes, waffles and breakfast items while the later syrup is more often used as an ingredient paired with meat and seafood dishes in sauces, glazes, and dressings.
 It is also commonly used in mixed drinks and coffees.

 It is condensed from the sap, which has about 1% sugar content, depending on the species of birch, location, weather, and season.
 The finished syrup is 67% sugar.
 Birch sap sugar is about 42–54% fructose and 45% glucose, with a small amount of sucrose and trace amounts of galactose.

 The main sugar in maple syrup is the more complex sucrose, and the chemical contents of maple syrup are also different, leading to a distinct flavor.

-The flavor of the early run birch syrup is sweet and caramel-like which becomes darker and tangier and more molassess like towards the end of the season.
+The flavor of the early run birch syrup is sweet and caramel-like which becomes darker and tangier and more molasses-like towards the end of the season.
 Different types of birch will produce slightly different flavor profiles; some more copper, others with hints of wildflower honey.
 While birch syrup has the same sugar content of maple, it is darker, stronger, and more complex.